Fossil Rock Coal Mine

 Overview

-The Trail Mountain mine in Cottonwood Canyon, northwest of Orangeville and Castle Dale, Utah, was developed in the 1950s and was a small mine, selling coal to the local market.
+Now known as the Fossil Rock coal mine, the Trail Mountain mine in Cottonwood Canyon, northwest of Orangeville and Castle Dale, Utah, was developed in the 1950s and was a small mine, selling coal to the local market.
 As roads and trucks improved, the coal was sold to a wider market, but in competition with numerous other truck mines in the area.
 The number of employees for all of these small truck mines seldom exceeded 10 for each of the many mines.

 Development began in 1975 and continued after 1977 with a series of ownership by out-of-state companies that included three oil companies.
 The coal produced in these years before 1992 was sold on the open market or by short-term contract.
-Beginning in 1981 coal was trucked to the C. V. Spur loading site and loaded into rail cars for shipment to Nevada Power.
+Beginning in 1981 coal was trucked to the C. V. Spur loading site south of Price, and loaded into rail cars for shipment to Nevada Power.
 The sale to Arch Mineral in 1987, and then Arco Coal later that same year continued the development of the mine, but the mine was still among the lower coal producers in the state at less than 1000 tons per day.

 Utah Power & Light bought the Trail Mountain mine in 1992 to expand its coal reserves, replacing the mined-out portions of the adjacent Deer Creek and Wilberg mines.
 All three mines were taking their coal from the same coal seam, with the Trail Mountain mine being farther to the west from the two other mines.
 This was the same year that Utah Power & Light became PacifiCorp and within a year the underground connection between the Wilberg mine and the Trail Mountain mine was completed, along with a ventilation fan portal in Cottonwood Canyon adjacent to the previous Trail Mountain mine surface facilities.